Blender blades dull? This article will show you how to sharpen ninja blender blades so they can serve you well.

 You’ll want to replace these suction cups on a regular basis because they wear out over time.

-After being used for several years, some older Ninja blenders may have missing or worn-down suction cups that don’t hold their blade in place as strongly as new ones.
+When you use Ninja blender for several years, some older Ninja blenders may have missing or worn-down suction cups that don’t hold their blades in place as strongly as new ones, even after you sharpen them.

 If you notice this, just know you can always buy new suction cups fairly cheaply online.

-Make sure you always have a good grip on your Ninja blender and blades as you wash them and especially when replacing the blade for storage!
+Make sure you always have a good grip on your Ninja blender and blades as you wash them and especially when replacing the blades for storage!

-Even if gripped tightly, make sure to place it carefully back into its base with the blade facing up or down depending on the model.
+Even if gripped tightly, make sure to place it carefully back into its base with the blades facing up or down depending on the model.
 Don’t place it on its side!!

 This will prevent any bacteria from growing inside the base where it may sometimes be hard to clean.